leahkemp/pipeface/docs/pipeface/setup.md

 ```

 > [!NOTE]
-> In singleton mode, `family_id` is only used to define the output directory structure.
+> - In singleton mode, `family_id` is only used to define the output directory structure.

-> [!NOTE]
-> Files with the same value in the `sample_id` column will be merged, this is used to handle multiple sequencing runs of the same sample.
+> - Files with the same value in the `sample_id` column will be merged, this is used to handle multiple sequencing runs of the same sample.

 Requirements: